 We’ve designed KeyLines with the developer’s needs in mind.
 The SDK site (request a trial account here) features Neo4j integration demos with downloadable code, we’ve written useful Neo4j blog posts, or there’s our step-by-step getting started tutorial.

 Need some help?

-Building a graph visualization application with KeyLines is faster and easier than trying to build something yourself.
+Building a graph visualization application with KeyLines is much faster and easier than trying to build your own solution from scratch.

 From the blog

 How to use KeyLines' Cypher integration and quick-start demos to build your own powerful Neo4j graph database visualization application.